rancher/dapper/README.md

 # Dapper - Docker Build Wrapper

-Dapper is a tool to wrap any existing build tool in an consistent environment.
+Dapper is a tool to wrap any existing build tool in a consistent environment.
 This allows people to build your software from source or modify it without worrying about setting up a build environment.
-The approach is very simple and taken from a common pattern that has adopted by many open source projects.
+The approach is very simple and taken from a common pattern that has been adopted by many open source projects.
 Create a file called `Dockerfile.dapper` in the root of your repository.
 Dapper will build that Dockerfile and then execute a container based off of the resulting image.
 Dapper will also copy in source files and copy out resulting artifacts or will use bind mounting if you choose.

 ## Installation